Jailbreaking LLMs via Semantically Relevant Nested Scenarios with Targeted Toxic Knowledge: Introduction

 Large Language Models (LLMs) have demonstrated remarkable capabilities in various tasks \cite{bai2022training,zhang2023planning,wu2024autogen}.
 However, in addition to their rapid deployment, concerns have emerged regarding AI safety and ethical risks \cite{10.1145/3531146.3533088,10.5555/3666122.3667483}, particularly in preventing LLMs from generating harmful content \cite{Gehman2020RealToxicityPromptsEN,weidinger2021ethical}.
 Recent research \cite{yu2023gptfuzzer} has shown that LLMs remain exposed to jailbreak attacks, which can bypass security mechanisms and trigger the generation of harmful content.
 Mitigating these vulnerabilities is crucial for ensuring the reliability of LLMs and limiting their potential for misuse and harm in real-world applications.

 Although current jailbreak attacks already use a range of diverse strategies \citep{ding2023wolf,10.5555/3698900.3699161,zeng2024johnny,zou2025queryattack}, such as nested scenario, fuzzing, persuasion and structured query language (SQL), HEA \cite{song2025dagger} suggests that nested scenario approaches offer a distinct advantage in addressing this challenge, particularly when the malicious intent in prompts is sufficiently concealed.
 These approaches fundamentally involve creating custom, covert nested scenarios.
 Using these scenarios to interact with target LLMs, effectively bypass its alignment defenses.
 For examples, ReNeLLM \cite{ding2023wolf} inserts rewritten queries into familiar task contexts (e.g., text continuation) from LLMs' training data, to generate objectionable content.
 FuzzLLM \cite{10448041} creates nested scenarios by combining different jailbreak base classes (e.g., role play) into combo templates.
 These scenarios aim to shift LLMs' attention and context, making them more susceptible to generating harmful outputs.
 DeepInception \cite{li2024deepinception} induces LLMs to imagine a specific story-based scenario with embedded indirect commands, thereby eliciting harmful information generation.
 While these methods remain functional, advances in LLM safety alignment have made them easily detectable \cite{rafailov2023direct,ji2023beavertails}.
 This necessitates a deeper consideration of nested scenario approaches.

 Inspired by previous jailbreak research \cite{ying2025reasoning,kuo2025h,yan2025benign,DBLP:journals/corr/abs-2406-11682}, we observe that LLMs' alignment defenses are not sufficiently sensitive to nested scenarios, where these scenarios (1) are highly semantically relevant to the queries and (2) incorporate \textbf{targeted} toxic knowledge.
 In this paper, we refer to these two features as \textbf{Relevance} and \textbf{Toxicity}.
-As Figure~\ref{fig_introduction} illustrates, when using such a nested scenario to request harmful content, the target LLM does not activate its alignment defense.
+As Figure~\ref{Fig1} illustrates, when using such a nested scenario to request harmful content, the target LLM does not activate its alignment defense.
+To further verify our observations, we also conduct preliminary experiments (The details of preliminary experiments can be found in Section \ref{sec-3}).
+Our findings yield one insight: nested scenarios that display a high degree of both characteristics tend to achieve higher jailbreak success rates compared to those lacking one or both features.